View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 (Source: Visit Houston via Facebook)

 If you like heat, you’ll love Houston.
 The city has a hot and humid subtropical climate, with low temperatures around 40°F in January and highs around 95°F in August.
-The city experiences plenty of rainfall throughout the year, some dry spells in summer, and occasional bouts of severe weather blowing in from the Atlantic.
-Besides the heat and humidity, here are two important factors to keep in mind about living in Houston:
+The city experiences plenty of rainfall throughout the year, some dry spells in summer, and occasional bouts of severe weather blowing in from the Gulf of Mexico.
+Besides the heat and humidity, here are two important factors to keep in mind about living in Houston, Texas:

 • The risk of flooding is increasing in Houston, not only from hurricanes like Harvey, which pounded the city in 2017, but also from other weather events.
 Before choosing a home, check this guide to avoid areas prone to flooding.